Osiris-Team/Dyml/README.md

 </details>
 <details>
   <summary>What is a DYModule?</summary>
 It is the in-memory representation of a yaml section.
 For example 'name: John' is one module.
-It as the key 'name' and the value 'John'.
+It has the key 'name' and the value 'John'.
 </details>
 <details>
   <summary>What is a DreamYaml object?</summary>